Cryptic-Bunny/cryptic-bunny.github.io/docs/02-Component-Selection/Component-Selection.md

 | Only needs 6.5 mA of current              |                   |

 **Choice: Same Sky PJ-102AH**
-**Rationale:** Readily available from the EGR 304 kit.
-Footprint is pre-made in KiCad, simplifying PCB manufacturing.
+**Rationale:** The biggest deciding factor is that it's a readily available part, given that it was handed out to each student in the EGR 304 class.
+Along with that, the footprint for it is already made with Kicad, so there is less work that needs to be done when it comes to manufacturing a PCB with this part in mind.

 ---